Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 		- If still problems viewing the page, refer to [[Troubleshooting - Nginx webpage not showing]]
 	- That was editing and viewing for the default site, next we will cover editing and viewing for multiple sites
 ### Dedicated Server: How to setup web server for basic website editing and viewing (Multiple sites)
-- For a site created / listed in your web hosting management panel.
+- For a site created / listed in your Web Hosting Control Panel.
 Eg. Hostinger Ubuntu 22.04 CloudPanel
-- If no website exists in the web hosting management panel, add a website (If unsure what type of website, I recommend PHP site).
-Otherwise pay attention to the name of the website in the web hosting management panel
+- If no website exists in the Web Hosting Control Panel, add a website (If unsure what type of website, I recommend PHP site).
+Otherwise pay attention to the name of the website in the Web Hosting Control Panel
 - Figure out what's the folder path to that website on your system.
 Could be `/home/DOMAIN/htdocs/DOMAIN.com` ^ You can `ls /home/` to figure out the path
   ^ You figure it out because you should add it to your webhost details document and your ssh/sshpass echo

-- Using vi command in shell, or using your web hosting management panel's File Manager, edit the index file adding a word or punctuation and see if visiting the URL will show the changes.
+- Using vi command in shell, or using your Web Hosting Control Panel's File Manager, edit the index file adding a word or punctuation and see if visiting the URL will show the changes.
 The index file could be `/home/DOMAIN/htdocs/DOMAIN.com/index.php`
 - Because you are on a dedicated server, it is likely that the web host DOES NOT provide you with a user domain name (eg. Not having something like srv451789.hstgr.cloud because you're on a dedicated server instead of a web provider like through Hostinger's Cloudpanel package) that you can match in one of the server blocks in a site's vhost.
 Make sure you've bought a domain at namecheap, etc. Then make sure you have two A records to the public domain: one for "@" and one for "\*".
 At your CloudPanel site's vhost, update the server_name to the domain name, eg. `server_name domain.com`
 - Visit your http://domain.com directly.
 - If success, Chrome will warn you there's no secured connection or that the connection is not private and blocks you from viewing the content.
 We will add SSL https certificates later.
 The current bypass technique in 2024 is to click anywhere on the webpage then type: `thisisunsafe`.
 You should see the webpage content.